2025 highlight

 Through these listening initiatives – covering areas such as welfare, training, internal services, inclusion and mobility – we strive to identify employees’ real needs, guide our decisions and foster greater organisational involvement.

-2024 SURVEYS
+2025 SURVEYS

-We conducted the following surveys in 2024:
+We conducted the following cross-functional surveys in 2025:

 We are always listening to respond to our people’s needs